Barcelona Tapas Bars & Dishes

 Chunks of potato chips served with spicy mayonnaise, this decidedly unhealthy snack is an essential side plate for any meal in Spain.
 Virtually every tapas restaurant in Barcelona serves their own take on them.
 The quality typically varies between ‘good’ and ‘unbelievably tasty!’

 Pimientos del Padron

 Pimientos are peppers, whilst Padron is the region in Galicia where these particular thumb-sized fruits come from.
-Fried in oil and salted, you should be careful – one in five is incredibly spicy.
+Fried in oil and salted, the urban myth goes that one in five is incredibly spicy.
 We’ve eaten at least 5,000 though and yet to find one that produced more than mild tongue tingling heat.